cbaruselli/practical-programming-in-chemistry-exercises/Lecture10/Part-1/README.md

-# Week 9 - Copier project templates
+# Lecture 10 - Copier project templates

 This week we will look at using a project template, Copier, to turn the CDK-Depict code you wrote last week into a simple Python package.